 Oh, the memories of driving up to the family cottage while my parents would blare Doug and the Slugs, and I sat between my sisters in the back, interchangeably singing to the music while annoying one another for the 2 1/2 hour ride.

 I don’t remember as much as other family members do.
 My Mom laughs as she tells the story of going to a Doug and the Slugs concert at Ontario Place in the late 80’s/early 90’s, and Doug taking the disposable camera from my eldest sister Jennifer to take a picture of his crotch – which apparently made the Toronto Star?!
 Doug was always known to walk into the crowd and mess with the audience.
+Now it makes sense why there a a view empty slots in this section of the family album!
 Many people would react by laughing and cheering back then – perhaps not as much in today’s world…

 A decade or so later, Doug hadn’t lost his flare – I remember when a family friend won a free CD for unzipping his pants to show his boxers at a show.
 My mom still laughs to this day, (and the family friend I fact-checked with recalls the win with nostalgia, but asks I don’t share his name, as is a ‘big shot’ in his industry!).

 At 28 years old, I had emergency surgery to remove a brain tumour.
 It was very rare, I had nerve damage on my left side, coordination issues on my right, learned to walk again and had to change to being left handed to be able to write/function again.
 Oh, and had chronic tail bone years until doctors learnt from a biopsy it was actually a piece of the BT travelled down my tailbone and started to grow- this occurrence is 7 people in the entire world!
 Gah!